Green Fund Awardee Resources

 - Promotion - How to promote:

 - Every project should utilize the Student Green Fund marker in some form.
-You will receive access to this marker at the mandatory workshop.
+You will receive access to this marker after the mandatory workshop.
 Send us photos of your marker in use.

 - Share on social media and connect with us!
 Please use any or all our hashtags #SustainableSalukis #Sustainability #SIU on social media.